MITRECND/chopshop/README.md

 Description
 ===========
-Chopshop is a MITRE developed framework to aid analysts in the creation and execution of pynids based decoders and detectors of APT tradecraft
+Chopshop is a MITRE developed framework to aid analysts in the creation and execution of pynids based decoders and detectors of APT tradecraft.

-Note that chopshop is still in beta and is dependant on libnids/pynids for the majority of its underlying functionality
+Note that chopshop is still in beta and is dependant on libnids/pynids for the majority of its underlying functionality.

 Using Chopshop
 ==============